Demonstration of quantum-digital payments

 When the Client wishes to purchase goods or services from a given Merchant $M_i$, it has to be ensured that malicious parties, including untrusted Merchants, cannot spend in the Client's name at another place or time.
 That is why the Client receives a one-time payment token $P$ from the Merchant or \ac{ttp}, which is used to compute a \textit{cryptogram}, an output of a function of their secret token $C$, the Merchant's public ID $M_i$, and the one-time payment token $P$.
+We note here that the Merchant ID $M_i$ must be valid and honest (e.g. provided by a Public Key Infrastructure or a securely pre-shared locally stored database).
 This cryptogram, which we call $\kappa\left(C,M_i,P\right)$, is communicated to the Merchant, who then sends it to the \ac{ttp} for verification.
 The \ac{ttp} can verify the signature and uniqueness of the cryptogram, since they have knowledge of all three inputs $C$, $M_i$ and $P$.

 In real-world applications, the cryptogram is the output of a cryptographic hash- or encryption function~\cite{Danushka.2017,emvstandard} that is computationally secure.
 However, this would allow a malicious party with sufficient computational power to run through all input combinations of $C$, $P$ and $M_i$ until they recover the one combination that matches the original cryptogram.
 In that case, the Client's ID and payment data are completely compromised.